gardener/gardener/docs/usage/supported_k8s_versions.md

 ## Seed cluster versions

 :warning: The minimum version of a seed cluster that can be connected to Gardener is **`1.11.x`**.
 The reason for that is that we require CRD status subresources for the extension controllers that we install into the seeds.
-CRD status subresources are alpha in `1.10` and can be enabled with the `CustomResourceSubresources` feature gate.
 They are enabled by default in `1.11`.
 Also, we install VPA as a part of controlplane component with version 0.5.0, which does not work on kubernetes version below `1.11`.

 ## Shoot cluster versions